 Yes, provided the entries are based on different locations.
 The award made, if successful, will indicate the location / site, etc.

 What is the deadline for submitting an entry?

-There is an early bird fee for entries received and paid for before the end of March / start of April (2021 – end of May).
+There is an early bird fee for entries received and paid for by the early bird closing date.
 Check the promotional brochure and other pages on this website for closing dates.
 In exceptionally circumstance and where we have been previously notified and approval given, late entries may be accepted subject to an additional late entry fee.

 Questions you may have regarding the Entry Form

 If you conduct work nationally or in a number of regions, insert the region of the organisation’s address.

 Sub Categories (relating to Construction and Chemical / Pharmaceutical industries):

 If your work is Construction or Chemical / Pharmaceutical related, please fill in the sub category (one only) that forms the greatest part of your business during the year under review.

 Pay particular attention to the exact name you wish to appear on your award should you be successful in winning an award.
 Attention should be given to punctuation, Limited or Ltd., GmBH, plc / PLC, etc. It is important that the award name reflects the entry submitted, for example, ABC Ltd. has a few sites located around the island of Ireland but decides to enter based on their work arising from their plant / site in Cork.
 The name of the award cannot be in the name of ABC Ltd. as this would signify that the whole organisation was successful in winning an Award.
 The Award name must represent the entry and in the above case would be something like ABC Cork Ltd., ABC Ltd. – Cork, etc. NISO/NISG reserves the right to rename the Award Name where it feels it is not representative of the entry submitted.